ngerakines/auroraops/README.md

 The `auroraops` program allows you to interact with a nanoleaf aurora.

-This application uses local and remote configuration to programatically update individual or groups of panels (triangles).
+This application uses local and remote configuration to programmatically update individual or groups of panels (triangles).

 Demo: https://youtu.be/ePlpQkaogdI